Protect your Houston home. Save on your coverage.

-This coverage offers the same protections as your dwelling insurance – that is, damage from fire, hail, or theft.
+This coverage offers the same protections as your dwelling insurance – that is, damage from fire, hail, theft and more.
 If you have a detached home office, though, be aware that other structures coverage often excludes detached structures used for business purposes.
 But you’re not out of luck, Houston entrepreneurs.
 Learn about business property coverage in the Optional Coverages section of this guide.

 When your home must undergo serious repairs following a covered disaster, you usually have to stay somewhere else.
 When that happens, loss of use insurance (also called additional living expense coverage) can cover your living expenses, such as:

 A quality homeowners insurance policy usually provides this sort of coverage.